 Should we provide more information?

-Many festivals around the world do not implement a full harm reduction policy – including pill testing, information about drinking water and body temperature.
+Many festivals around the world do not implement a full harm reduction policy – including pill testing, save zones, information about drinking water and body temperature.

 When DanceSafe is permitted to administer onsite drug testing at some music festivals around the world, most people choose to throw out the substance if the result of the test is not what they expected.